Mitigating Staleness in Asynchronous Pipeline Parallelism via Basis Rotation: Mitigating the Impact of Delay

 \subsection{Eigenbasis Estimation}

 We now introduce efficient \estimation{} strategies which theoretically induce basis alignment under the assumptions of \cref{subsec:solution}.
 These strategies are categorized along two design axes: approximation source ($\mathcal{S}$) and rotation geometry ($\mathcal{G}$).
 This taxonomy provides a unified design space for balancing estimation fidelity against memory efficiency, depending on the demands and constraints of the training environment.
+A detailed memory overhead analysis of each strategy is provided in \cref{app:memory_overhead}.

 The first axis $\mathcal{S}$ determines the statistical source used to approximate the Hessian.
 The high-fidelity version (\covariance{}) utilizes the second moments $L = \E [GG^\top]$ and $R = \E[G^\top G]$ to approximate the empirical Fisher, where $G$ is the gradient matrix.
 This quantity has frequently been used as a computationally efficient proxy for the Hessian \citep{roux2007topmoumoute, singh2020woodfisher,frantar2021m}.
 In contrast, $\gS=$ \mean{} variant employs first-order moments ($\E[GG^\top] \approx \E[G]\E[G]^\top$), eliminating dedicated storage for $L$ and $R$ by leveraging the existing momentum buffer.